DodoGames7/Vesktop-supermium/README.md

 At the moment, earlier versions aren't supported without modifications.
 Those include:
 * Windows Vista Service pack 2 (64-bit with Extended Kernel)
-* Windows XP Service pack 3 (64-bit professional with One-Core-API)
+* Windows XP 64-bit Edition (AMD64 architecture) (With SP3 including One-Core-API)

+They also aren't tested so there's no confirmation from me on whether or not the Re-packaged application will work there

 # Re-producing yourself
 It is possible to make Vesktop compatible with older Windows versions using supermium electron's archive: